 - Amusement parks, water parks etc

 - Banquet halls/ auditoria

 Will transport facilities be available?

-Transport services will be available only to exempted people but with strict caps on the number of passengers.
+Transport services will be available but with strict caps on the number of passengers.

 - Public buses: up to 50% seating capacity